Kaastor/agentic-systems-foundations/curriculum/hub.md

     * You keep human-readable artifacts (no “magic binary prompt” no one understands).
   * Treat optimized prompts as versioned artifacts in CI/CD.

+9. **Reward Modeling & Verifiers**

+**Goal:** Build the reward infrastructure required for RL-based agent alignment.
+Without robust verifiers, you cannot do RL for general agent tasks.

+* **Outcome-Based Rewards (ORM)**

+  * Binary success metrics: "Did the unit tests pass?"
+"Did the file exist?"
+"Did the API return 200?"
+  * Hard-coding verifiable outcomes for coding/data agents.
+  * Advantages: objective, deterministic, no model needed.
+  * Limitations: only works for tasks with executable validation.

+* **Process-Based Rewards (PRM)**

+  * Scoring the reasoning steps, not just the final answer.
+  * Using a stronger model (e.g., GPT-4o) to grade the traces of a smaller model (e.g., Llama-8B) to create a dataset.
+  * Annotating intermediate steps: which reasoning chains lead to correct vs incorrect outcomes.
+  * Advantages: catches errors in reasoning early, provides richer training signal.
+  * Challenges: requires step-level labels, expensive to generate at scale.

+* **Training a Verifier**

+  * Distilling the "Judge" into a small, fast classifier.
+  * Dataset construction: collect (trajectory, outcome) pairs from agent executions.
+  * Architecture choices: sequence classifiers, reward towers, fine-tuned embedding models.
+  * Using the Verifier to guide search (Module 8 of Spec C) rather than just for final eval.

+* **Verifiers in the Agent Loop**

+  * Integration patterns: post-tool verification, pre-commit approval, best-of-N selection.
+  * Failure handling: what to do when the verifier rejects all candidates.
+  * Human escalation: when automated verification is insufficient.

+* **Cross-Reference to Specialization H**

+  * Verifiers are the reward function for RL (see Spec H Module 7).
+  * The quality of your RL agent is bottlenecked by the quality of your verifier.

 > Deepens: main course **Module 8** and connects directly to model/experiment choices in **Specialization H**.